 \section{Conclusions}

-We have systematically explained the effectiveness of random pruning and thus provided a theoretical justification for the use of Erdös-Rényi (ER) masks as strong baselines for lottery ticket pruning and starting point of dynamical sparse training (DST).
-This effectiveness has been demonstrated so far only experimentally for weak lottery tickets (WLT).
-We have proven theoretically and experimentally that ER networks also contain strong lottery tickets.
+We have systematically explained the effectiveness of random pruning and thus provided a theoretical justification for the use of Erdös-Rényi (ER) masks as strong baselines for lottery ticket pruning and as starting point of dynamic sparse training.
+Our theory implies that random ER networks are as expressive as dense target networks if they are wider by a logarithmic factor in their inverse sparsity.
+Our constructions suggest that random pruning, even though computationally cheap, does not achieve optimal sparsity but has great potential for further pruning.
 This finding is also of practical interest, as initial sparse random sparse masks can avoid the computationally expensive process of pruning a dense network from scratch.
-Remarkably, as we could assume that ER networks are well trainable in practice, we could also prove the existence of WLTs.
-Our theory holds for a wide range of sparsity ratios, as we have also demonstrated in experiments.
-Yet, it suggests the necessity of high overparametrization in regimes of extreme sparsity.
-These limitations could partially be remedied by a combination of random pruning and targeted rewiring as, for instance, realized by DST.
+As exemplary highlight, we have applied this insight to strong lottery tickets.
+We have proven theoretically and demonstrate experimentally that pruning for strong lottery tickets can be achieved by sparse to sparse training schemes.